-The current trustee, Jay Caldis, KT6Y, (above) received the license from Hal and became trustee on Nov.
+Jay Caldis, KT6Y, became trustee on Nov.
 17, 1981.
-In addition to being our license trustee for several decades, Jay has served on the Club's Board of Directors several times, been on multiple Audit Committees and held numerous positions on the Pacificon and Technical Committees (and its predecessor, the Rocky Ridge Repeater Group).
+In addition to being our license trustee for several decades, Jay served on the Club's Board of Directors several times, was on multiple Audit Committees and held numerous positions on the Pacificon and Technical Committees (and its predecessor, the Rocky Ridge Repeater Group).
+He was also our primary net control for the weekly Club net for some 17 years.
 Jay was inducted as a Lifetime Member in 2013.

 The current Trustee of W6CX, Jim Tittle, K6SOE, (above), became Trustee on March 18, 2019.
 After becoming licensed in March 1991, Jim joined MDARC and the Rocky Ridge Repeater Group.
 After serving in the Repeater Group for a few years, he went on to become Chairman of the group.
 After being mentored by Keith Lattin N6PMF, he took over responsibility of the ATV repeater and its move to North Peak.
 Jim is also one of the net controls for the weekly Voice and ATV nets.

 Up until this time, W6CX was used only during our Field Day events. but also in 1981, our 2-meter and 220 MHz repeaters were both changed to use the call sign W6CX/R. Other repeaters were added over the years.

 In 1984, a proposal was presented to change the call sign of the 2-meter repeater from W6CX to W6KLM, in memory of recent silent key Doug Lortsher.
 The call W6CX would be retained for the 220 MHz repeater.
 The proposal was later withdrawn at the request of the Lortsher family.